farvath/ApplyMate-Your-AI-companion-for-job-applications-/README.md

 4. **Custom Actions:**
     Includes tailored responses and actions such as greeting users, providing job descriptions, and offering company information.

+5. **Applicant Details Storage**:
+   The chatbot collects applicant details (full name, mobile number, email, and resume link or PDF) and stores them in a CSV file for easy access and management.

 ## Technologies Used
 1. **Rasa:** For building and deploying the conversational AI.